 - Clean means: free of germs

-If you find yourself wiping down every surface before Baby touches it, after he touches it, and maybe one more time for good measure, this kind of cleaner might be you.
+If you find yourself wiping down every surface before Baby touches it, after they touch it, and maybe one more time for good measure, this kind of cleaner might be you.
 Keeping things sanitary is all well and good, but taking it too far is asking for needless stress.

 - Clean means: not sticky